Workers' Compensation FAQs

 Q. If an injured worker was intoxicated while or the job or under the influence of a controlled substance and sustained an injury, can he or she recover in the California Workers Comp system?

 A. Possibly.
-The fact alone that an employee went to work while under the influence of drugs or alcohol and was injured, does not deny them, by means of those facts alone of Workers Compensation benefits.
+The fact alone that an employee went to work while under the influence of drugs or alcohol and was injured does not deny them, by means of those facts alone of Workers Compensation benefits.
+To deny employee benefits, the employer must prove all three things:

 B. The employee was legally intoxicated as defined by state law at the time of the injury;